Atargatis

-Atargatis was the chief goddess of northern Syria in Classical antiquity.
+Atargatis (known as Derceto by the Greeks) was the chief goddess of northern Syria in Classical antiquity.
 Primarily she was a fertility goddess, but, as the baalat ("mistress") of her city and people she was also responsible for their protection and well-being.
 Her chief sanctuary was at Hierapolis, modern Manbij, northeast of Aleppo, Syria.

 Michael Rostovtzeff called her "the great mistress of the North Syrian lands".
 Her consort is usually Hadad.
-As Ataratheh, doves and fish were considered sacred to her: doves as an emblem of the Love-Goddess, and fish as symbolic of the fertility and life of the waters.
+As Ataratheh, doves and fish were considered sacred to her: doves as an emblem of the love goddess, and fish as symbolic of the fertility and life of the waters.

 According to a third-century Syriac source, "In Syria and in Urhâi [Edessa] the men used to castrate themselves in honor of Taratha.
-But when King Abgar became a believer, he commanded that anyone who emasculated himself should have a hand cut off.
+But when King Abgar became a [Christian] believer, he commanded that anyone who emasculated himself should have a hand cut off.
 And from that day to the present no one in Urhâi emasculates himself anymore".